Sports Premium 2018-19

 Funding has also been earmarked to provide for classroom cover for teachers attending PE training courses.
 A better trained staff will have the skills to deliver new and existing sports at a higher level.

-A further £500 has been set aside to provide transport to sports tournaments.
+Further funding has been set aside to provide transport to sports tournaments.
 This will ensure that Gilded Hollins pupils continue to have the opportunity to take part in competitive sports against pupils from other schools.